Networking Use pfSense as a NTP Server

 FreeBSD

-ntpdate and ntpd are installed in FreeBSD by default, however ntpd is not configured to start by default.
+ntpdate and ntpd are installed in FreeBSD by default, however ntpd is not configured to start at boot time.

 Similar to Linux, we can run ntpdate manually as root to synchronize with the OpenNTP server running in the pfSense machine.
 Again, we’ll assume 192.168.1.1 is the IP address assigned to the LAN interface on the pfSense machine.

-ntpdate can also be made to run at boot time in FreeBSD by adding the following lines in the file /etc/rc.conf:
+ntpdate can also be made to run at boot time in FreeBSD by using the sysrc command to add the following lines to /etc/rc.conf:

 We can also use cron under FreeBSD to run ntpdate.
-You can create a new crontab (or edit an exiting one) using the system’s default command line editor by using the command crontab -e as root.
+You can create a new crontab (or edit an exiting one) using the command crontab -e as root.
 The example cron job entries provided above under Linux will also work under FreeBSD.

 Conclusion

 This concludes the post on how to how to configure your pfSense machine to also act as a NTP server.
 The OpenNTPD service in pfSense will listen for requests from FreeBSD, Linux and Windows hosts and allow them to synchronize their local clock with that of the OpenNTPD server in pfsense.
 Using pfSense as a NTP server in your network ensures that your hosts always have consistent accurate time and reduces the load on the Internet’s NTP servers.
-Configuring Windows hosts to utilize this server is straightforward, while configuration under FreeBSD and Linux involves the use of ntpdate and/or ntpd and requires a bit more work.
+Configuring Windows hosts to utilize this server is straightforward, while configuration under FreeBSD and Linux requires a bit more work.

 References